DrStrangeloovee/syshard-lab-protocol/main.typ

 = Procedure and Set-Up

 In this lab protocol, we present a systematic approach to hardening a home server that provides Cloud, Media Streaming and File Backup services for family and friends.
 The protocol focuses exclusively on securing the operating system and the deployed services.
-We don't deal with the access of the server via the internet; but a viable option would be running a WireGuard server only giving access to the allowed users.
+We don't deal with the access of the server via the internet; but a viable option would be running a VPN server and only giving access to the allowed users.
 #linebreak()
 All configurations are automated and fully reproducible on a fresh installation using Ansible.
 The chosen operating system is Debian _12.11.0 (bookworm)_ - additionally the network install (_netinst_#footnote("https://www.debian.org/CD/netinst/")) version of the image was chosen.
 This decision was made because of the long support provided by the Debian maintainers with backports of security patches and the philosophy of having only stable and well tested software on the system this makes Debian a good choice for our scenario furthermore the choosing the _netinst_ image allows us to start with a minimal set of packages which reduces the complexity by not installing packages which we won't end up using while simultaneously reducing the attack surface.
 #linebreak()